-Blue zones are five areas around the world with the highest concentration of centenarians living long, healthy lives.
-Nine evidence-based principles, which include lifestyle and food principles, were uncovered for longevity.
-Though these blue zones span across the globe, their diets include four food groups you should be incorporating into your diet every day.
+The Blue zones are five areas around the world that have the highest concentration of centenarians living long, healthy lives.
+In researching these areas, nine evidence-based principles, which include lifestyle and food principles, were uncovered that contributed to the regions’ longevity.
+Though these blue zones span across the globe, their diets include four food groups you can incorporate into your diet every day, wherever you are.

-- Which ones?
+Which ones?
 From almonds to pistachios, all nuts and seeds offer a blend of health benefits.
-Most notably, they offer a variety of vitamins, minerals, and healthy fats, each bringing their unique combination.
+Most notably, they offer a variety of vitamins, minerals, and healthy fats, each bringing their unique combination to the table.

-- What does the research say?
-According to the Cleveland Clinic, studies have found that though nuts contain primarily monounsaturated fat, “despite this high-fat content, the fat in nuts…Monounsaturated fats, when substituted for saturated fat in the diet, can help reduce total and LDL, or “bad” cholesterol levels while maintaining the “good” cholesterol, HDL.”
+What does the research say?
+According to the Cleveland Clinic, studies have found that though nuts contain primarily monounsaturated fat, “the fat in nuts…Monounsaturated fats, when substituted for saturated fat in the diet, can help reduce total and LDL, or “bad” cholesterol levels while maintaining the “good” cholesterol, HDL.”

-Try keeping a handful for snacking and sprinkling seeds on your salads, smoothies, or grain bowls.
-This gives food an extra crunch and an added nutritional boost.
+Grab a small handful of nuts or seeds for snacking, and sprinkle seeds on your salads, smoothies, or grain bowls.
+This gives food an extra crunch and a nutritional boost.
 These healthy fats may help maintain good cholesterol levels when replacing saturated fat in the diet.

 Get started with these delicious Trail Mix Bites for added nuts, seeds, and whole grains!

-- What does the research say?
-Based on the most documented and researched studies, the benefits of whole grains have shown reduced risk of stroke, reduced risk of type 2 diabetes, reduced risk of heart disease, better weight maintenance, less inﬂammation, lower risk of colorectal cancer.
+What does the research say?
+Based on the most documented and researched studies, the benefits of whole grains include reduced risk of stroke, reduced risk of type 2 diabetes, reduced risk of heart disease, better weight maintenance, less inﬂammation, and lower risk of colorectal cancer.
 The greatest benefits were from eating three servings a day, with some studies showing benefits with as little as one serving a day.

 Save time by batch-cooking grains to have for the week and storing them in your fridge or freezer.
-This will help you easily add new grains to your repertoire, perfect for a bowl of quick fried rice, hot cereal, or rice pudding.
+This will help you easily add new grains to your repertoire, and help you whip up a quick bowl of fried rice, hot cereal, or rice pudding.

-Get started with Overnight Oats or make it your own by adding your favorite blend of spices.
+Get started with our Overnight Oats recipe, or make it your own by adding your favorite blend of spices.

-- Which ones?
+Which ones?
 Beans include pulses and legumes, which are incredibly versatile and used in cuisines from around the world.
 Over 170 countries grow and export them.
-They’re a low-cost plant-protein, rich in both soluble and insoluble fibers.
+They’re a low-cost plant protein, and rich in both soluble and insoluble fibers.

-- What does the research say?
-According to research, beans can help maintain healthy body weight, reduce the risk of chronic diseases.
+What does the research say?
+According to research, beans can help maintain a healthy body weight and reduce the risk of chronic diseases.
 And according to the Global Pulse Confederation, “studies have shown that people who eat diets containing pulses regularly have reduced risks of some cancers.
 The high levels of fiber, and low amounts of fat in pulses, and the antioxidant vitamins they contain are thought to contribute to this protective effect.”

 To get you going, try these Top Ten Essential Smoothies that you can whip up in just 60 seconds!